Haar basis testing: Preliminaries: Calder on-Zygmund operators and weighted Haar wavelets

-\section{The operators: $\lambda$-fractional Calder\'{o}n-Zygmund operators}
+\subsection{The operators: $\lambda$-fractional Calder\'{o}n-Zygmund operators}

-The class of bounded operators we consider here are those arising as admissible truncations of smooth $\lambda$-fractional Calder\'{o}n-Zygmund operator $T^{\lambda}$ on $\mathbb{R}^{n}$ for $0\leq\lambda<n$, as defined for example in \cite[Section 2.1.2]{AlSaUr}.
-Such operators are associated with kernels $K^{\lambda}\left( x,y\right) $ that are real, smooth and satisfy
+The class of bounded operators we consider are the admissible truncations of smooth $\lambda$-fractional Calder\'{o}n-Zygmund operators $T^{\lambda}$ on $\mathbb{R}^{n}$ for $0\leq\lambda<n$, as defined for example in \cite[Section 2.1.2]{AlSaUr}, \cite{SaShUr9}.
+Such operators are associated with real, smooth kernels $K^{\lambda}\left( x,y\right) $ satisfying the Calder\'on-Zygmund size and smoothness estimates